BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 In our example we expect `find_max` to return 5, but actually it returns 3.

-If we think about the visualisation programs we are describing the final state that we expect and that it actually is, also known as the _Then_.
+If we think about the visualization programs we are describing the final state that we expect and that it actually is, also known as the _Then_.

 ![Describe the problem](/images/structured-debugging/describe-the-problem.png)